Rightpoint/Griddle/README.md

 The RaizLibraryPlugin for Gradle
 ================================

 ## Enables easy swapping between remote and local dependencies within a build.gradle file by determining which is actually intended to be used in a project.
+It will scan the top-level **settings.gradle** for projects included in the build.
+This way we include submodules in a project is by adding one line in the file, or by choosing the remote version by removing that line.

 ## Usage

 ### Including in your project